 - When you reach MMI, it’s the point where you (hopefully) get to go back to work!
 For most folks, MMI results in the doctor giving you permission to return to work without restrictions.
 And even if you have permanent restrictions, you may be able to return to work in some capacity.
 However, some folks are declared permanently and totally disabled under comp, which may not mean what you think—and doesn’t keep you from working a different job.

 - Maximum medical improvement can stop your right to medical care paid by workers’ comp…but not all the time.
 In the best case, reaching MMI means you need no more care.
 But if you’re seriously injured, you just may not be able to walk away.
 Fortunately, workers’ compensation law offers the possibility of post-MMI care, if it reduces your disability.
 These are called “Dodge medicals” for the case that gives you the right to them.
 A typical case justifying them occurs when you need follow-up therapy or medication to relieve pain, which will help you keep working.
 As you might expect, the insurance company is extremely resistant to paying these.
 To get them, a skilled lawyer can really help.

 An Attorney Can Help With Your MMI Workers' Comp

 MMI often moves your case towards a conclusion, as you can begin the settlement negotiations process, a critical phase of our process to handle your South Carolina workers' comp case.

 If you’re seriously hurt or just wondering how to handle the insurance company in your Spartanburg, Greenville, Gaffney, or Union workers’ compensation case, you can always contact us.
 We will meet with you for a free, confidential consultation about how we can help you make sure you get fully compensated at the end of your case and protect your rights to future medical care if it’s necessary.
 For more information, check out the links below.
-Always feel free to call us at 864.582.0416 or toll-free at 888.230.1841, or you can start a live chat or email right from this site.
+Always feel free to call us toll-free at 888.230.1841, or you can start a live chat or email right from this site.